Rough Edges

 Rough Edges is the seventh album and sixth studio album by Ben E. King.
 After not making any new albums for a few years, King released this album with Maxwell, a subsidiary of Atlantic Records.
 This would be the only full-length LP released on Maxwell, with King transferring to Mandala in 1972.

 Tracks 1, 3 and 5 are not medleys but (what are now known as) mash-ups, where he goes back and forth between each song throughout the track.

+In a 1970 review of the album, The Macon News called it a "change of pace" from his earlier work that proves him as "one of the finest soul balladeers in the world today".